dwalleck/tempest-cmd-drafts-specs/tempest-run-cmd.rst

 - Set necessary environment variables for Tempest based on inputs.
 - Determine the set of tests to run based on the provided regexes and other filters.
-- Call into `run_argv`_ or another testrepository entry point with testr-specific arguments and the list of tests to be executed.
+- Call into an existing testrepository entry point with the testr-specific arguments and the list of tests to be executed.
 - Receive the results from test execution.
 - Perform any post-processing on the test results, if applicable.